apache/cordova-docs/www/docs/en/dev/guide/hybrid/plugins/index.md

 on [Cordova Plugin Search page](/plugins/).

 Plugins comprise a single JavaScript interface along with corresponding native code libraries for each supported platform.
-In to essence this hides the various native code implementations behind a common JavaScript interface.
+In essence this hides the various native code implementations behind a common JavaScript interface.